ghoPritha/ShieldX/README.md

 Link =

 ## License
-ShieldX is an android application developed by students of Otto-von Guericke University, Magdeburg in June 2022 as the part of their course project of Introduction to software engineering for engineers under the supervision of Professor Christian Braune.
+ShieldX is an android application developed by students of Otto-von Guericke University, Magdeburg as the part of their course project of Introduction to Software Engineering for Engineers under the supervision of Professor Christian Braune.

 ## Project status
 We have completed our project considering the semester project deadline 05.07.2022